Henri Mathias Berthelot: Berthelot's legacy in Romania

 Grateful for the French army's contribution to the liberation of Romania, and in particular, Berthelot's role during the World War I Romanian campaign, the Romanian Parliament awarded him honorary citizenship of Romania and King Ferdinand rewarded the general with lands located in the Transylvanian village of Fărcădin, confiscated from the Nopcsa family.
 The property included a manor house, some arable land, an orchard and a forest.

 In 1923, the local council decided to rename Fărcădin to "General Berthelot".
 In 1926, Berthelot was elected an honorary member of the Romanian Academy.
 In his will he left all his properties in Fărcădin to the Romanian Academy.

 During the communist dictatorship, the castle was sacked and eventually turned into a silo.
 In 1965 the village's name was changed to "Unirea" (Union).
-In 2001, after Ceauşescu's downfall, a local referendum approved the renaming the village and the commune back to "General Berthelot".
+In 2001, after Ceaușescu's downfall, a local referendum approved the renaming of the village and the commune back to "General Berthelot".
 Several schools, streets and boulevards bear his name in Romania.

+On 17 June 2024, the French Army camp located in Cincu hosting the deployment on Mission Aigle received the name "Camp Général Berthelot" in honor of General Berthelot.
+Initially the camp was named "Cherry Hill".